Godwinns: The Godwinns (1996–1998)

 During a match in April 1997, Henry Godwinn suffered a cracked C7 vertebra when the Legion of Doom botched a Doomsday Device.

 Henry was told to take at least 15 weeks off to fully recover from the injury but returned in less than 8 weeks.
 Henry returned to active duty but acted more heelish and less cheerful, the team would slowly turn heel.
 They ditched their goofy pig farmer gimmick for that of bitter southern boys who wanted to hurt people like Henry got hurt.
 They also ditched their manager Hillbilly Jim and for a short time was without a manager.
 They eventually took Uncle Cletus as their manager and began attacking their opponents with their slop buckets.
 The turn and subsequent feud with the Headbangers would pay off as the Godwinns won tag gold once more on October 5, 1997 at Badd Blood.
 However, the title run was short-lived as they would lose the titles to the Legion of Doom only two days later in a retirement match thanks to a botched interference by Uncle Cletus.
 Following their loss, the Godwinns took out their frustration on Uncle Cletus by busting his head wide open, and he was never seen again in the WWF after that.

-Southern Justice

 After the feud with the Legion of Doom ended, they engaged in a short feud with the returning Quebecers that failed to gain fan interest.
 The team began to flounder again with no real direction.

+Southern Justice (1998)

 As a result, the two were repackaged, thus ditching the Hillbilly gimmick and false names.
 On the June 1st, 1998 edition of Raw, the two adopted a "Southern Hired Gun" type of gimmick that saw them wear sharp suits and sunglasses and use their real names of Mark Canterbury and Dennis Knight for the first time and backing up Jeff Jarrett.
 The team was named "Southern Justice" and they backed up Jeff Jarrett in a feud with D-Generation X. They even clashed with D-X at the Breakdown: In Your House PPV where they lost to Billy Gunn, Road Dogg, and X-Pac.

 Shortly after the PPV, Canterbury herniated his C7 vertebrae and pinched a spinal nerve; this necessitated spinal fusion surgery, a result of Canterbury returning to the ring before he should have.
 After the neck injury and spinal fusion, Canterbury left the WWF and retired from pro wrestling.
 Dennis Knight remained with the company until January 2001, repackaged as "Mideon" and later, "Naked Mideon".